M-arcus/cloudron-docs/knowledgebase/docs/apps/nextcloud.md

 ## Fixing a broken install

-The [NextCloud App Store](https://apps.nextcloud.com/) has a wide variety of apps that can be installed on top of NextCloud.
-NextCloud has no native sandboxing mechanism for plugins - if a plugin fails, it will bring down the whole installation.
-Plugins might also break an installation after a NextCloud upgrade.
+The [Nextcloud App Store](https://apps.nextcloud.com/) has a wide variety of apps that can be installed on top of Nextcloud.
+Nextcloud has no native sandboxing mechanism for plugins - if a plugin fails, it will bring down the whole installation.
+Plugins might also break an installation after a Nextcloud upgrade.
 For this reason, we encourage carefully reviewing apps before using them.

 To fix a broken installation, open a [Web terminal](/documentation/apps#web-terminal) and repair the app.
 Then run the following